mcrypto2468/meta-transactions/README.md

 # Metatransactions and Signature Replay Fix

-This repository contains contracts and tests for Using metatransaction to pay for your users' gas Lesson by **LearnWEB3**.
+This repository contains contracts and tests for "Using metatransaction to pay for your users' gas" Lesson by LearnWEB3.
+It implements Metatransactions and a fix for the Signature Replay vulnerability in Ethereum smart contracts
 ## Overview

 The repository is structured as follows: